Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 After 2 or 3 days, discard any unused caviar.

 After opening your caviar container, any leftovers you intend to save for later should be returned to the refrigerator.
-To limit air exposure during re-storing, replace the container's lid tightly.
-When using our screw-top glass jars, we recommend covering the available product with a piece of food-grade plastic wrap before screwing on the lid.
+To limit air exposure during re-storage, replace the container's lid tightly.
+When using screw-top glass jars, it is recommended to cover the available product with a piece of food-grade plastic wrap before screwing on the lid.

 The first step in storing fresh caviar is to maintain a vacuum-like environment.

-A refrigerator at temperatures ranging from 26° to 36° F is required to store any quality, low-salt caviar, whether the seal is broken.
+A refrigerator at temperatures ranging from 26° to 36° F is required to store any quality, low-salt caviar, whether the seal is broken or not.

 Article author photo Elen Khachatrian